s-muhammadkamran/Entrepreneurship/README.md

 	### Social Media management: Do I need it?

 ## 08) Scale your businessess
 	0. Know what you need to grow your business.
 	i.
 Financial Capital.
 	ii.
 Human Capital.
 	iii.
 Intellectual Capital.
 	iV.
 Have an outside perspective on what you need to grow.

 ## 09) Self Management
+	a.
+Manage yourself, use tools, reminders, social media etc
+	b.
+Have a business coach
+	c.
+Don't let success goes to your head.
+	d.
+Don't bound your own self worth to the success of your business.

 ## 10) Launch your Business